 Suicide in the Wildland Fire Service

-Firefighters, as an inescapable consequence of their calling, learn to confront fear and accept their own mortality.
+As an inescapable consequence of their calling, firefighters learn to confront fear and accept their own mortality.
 Most have addressed pain and have developed a tolerance.
-But when those protections, for whatever reason, are weakened and other factors in the firefighter’s life serve to compound risk, the capacity to actually take that final action may be greater.
+But when those protections, for whatever reason, are weakened, and other factors in the firefighter’s life serve to compound risk, the capacity to take that final action may be more significant.
 Read More

 Suicide Intervention Strategies That May Save a Life